MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 Once your tenant has been provisioned with the  _Multi-Geo Capabilities in Office 365_ plan, the **Geo locations** tab will become available in the [OneDrive admin center](https://admin.onedrive.com).

-## Set the Allowed Data Locations (ADL) to your tenant
+## Add satellite locations to your tenant

-You must set an Allowed Data Location for SharePoint for each geo-location where you want to use OneDrive for Business.
-Available geo-locations are shown in the following table:
+You must add a satellite location for each geo location where you want to use OneDrive for Business.
+Available geo locations are shown in the following table:

 <table>
 <thead>